thisisdkyadav/hostel-management-system-backend/srs.md

 ### 9.2 Operations Notes

 - Session store uses MongoDB with TTL; monitor collection size and TTL indexes
-- Azure Blob containers must exist and be configured; SAS expiry is set far in the future for read-only links

 - Razorpay API keys must be scoped and rotated per org policy

 ### 9.3 Future Enhancements